Opentrons/Protocols/protocols/1594/README.md

 6. Hit "Run".
 7. The user input volume of mineral oil is transferred to each well of each destination plate on the robot deck.
 The aspirate and dispense flow rates are decreased 5x to accommodate viscous liquid.
 The protocol calculates the height from which to aspirate to ensure accurate pipetting of viscous liquid.
 Tips are reused for each dispense
 8. 18ul of PCR mastermix is transferred to each well of each destination plate on the robot deck.
 The aspirate and dispense flow rates are restored to default.
 9. 1ul of forward primer is transferred to each well of each destination plate on the robot deck.
 Tips are changed between each transfer to prevent sample contamination.
-The user is prompted to replace 10ul tipracks if necessary throughout the process.
 10. 1ul of reverse primer is transferred to each well of each destination plate on the robot deck.
 Tips are changed between each transfer to prevent sample contamination.
-The user is prompted to replace 10ul tipracks if necessary throughout the process.

 ### Additional Notes
-Reagent trough (slot 1):
+Reagent trough setup (slot 1):
-* mineral oil: channel 1 **(filled to at least 10mm below the top of the channel)**
+* mineral oil: channel 1
 * PCR mastermix: channel 3

 If you have any questions about this protocol, please contact protocols@opentrons.com.